ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M4-design-patterns/L4-oracles/index.md

 ## Basic Oracle Mechanism

-At its most basic, a smart contract contract using an oracle needs to implement a method to:
+At its most basic, a smart contract using an oracle needs to implement a method to:

 1. Make the request to the oracle, and
 2. Receive the oracle's response from a callback method